ananthp189/DataMining/README.md

 # Data Mining
-R scripts used for Data Minding
+R scripts used for Data Mining